hsbxl/dashboard/README.md

 you will be asked for a vault password at one moment.
 This is a passphrase to decrypt our secrets.yml file, which contains some needed vars.

+The HSBXL dashboard will be available at http://local.dashboard.hsbxl.be

 https://github.com/hsbxl/dashboard